daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 ---

 # Introduction
+Reasons for project success:
     - Without result: a manager or someone changes the status of the project as _closed_ or _finished_.
     - Realistic expectation: user and management views.
 The  user may ask for something that it is not possible under certain circumstances.
+    - Clear statement of requeriments
+    - Management support
+    - Experience project manager
 - Motivation:
     - legal perspective: contracts
     - keep the supply chain working